Fiol Law Group|Posted in Car Accidents on December 10, 2018

 - Wear appropriate footwear.
 If you intend to wear sandals, high heels, or other types of shoes that make driving difficult once you reach your destination, consider wearing more comfortable, safer footwear like socks and sneakers during the car trip and changing shoes once you arrive at your destination.

 - Change when safe to do so.
 If you find your shoes are causing problems while driving, do not attempt to remove them while your vehicle is in motion.
 Find a place to pull over or park and then remove your shoes.
 Attempting to remove them while driving technically constitutes distracted driving and could potentially cause an accident.

 - Move removed shoes from the driver’s seat area.
 Place your removed shoes in the passenger seat or backseat after removing them.
 Remember, you do not want them rolling under the pedals and preventing you from accelerating or braking when you need to do so.

 If you were recently injured by a driver who was distracted by their footwear, it is important to know your rights and legal options.
-Contact a reliable attorney if you find yourself in this situation.
+Contact a knowledgeable Tampa car accident attorney if you find yourself in this situation.